SharpeRAD/CakeBoss/README.md

 ## Share the love

-If this project helps you in anyway then please :star: the repository, as its good to know your hardwork is appreciated.
+If this project helps you in anyway then please :star: the repository.